jaericho/jaericho.github.io/_posts/2025-05-08-Scream-the-TV-Series.md

 Watch: Yes—if you like the movies.

-[^1]If this is a reference to the Spanish film, *El orfanato*, then I fully approve. *El orfanato* was a good movie with a helluva ending.
+[^1]If this is a reference to the Spanish film, *El orfanato*, then I fully approve. *El orfanato* was one helluva movie with an ending you don't forget.